thanhtunguet/tvGlasses/README.md

 ## Assumptions

 - Device supports hardware decoding for common `.mp4` content; unsupported files will be skipped without breaking the UI or process
-- External display may be 16:9 or 4:3; scaling uses cover to avoid letterboxing.
+- Scaling uses cover to avoid letterboxing.
 - "Flash storage" refers to internal shared storage and/or attached USB mass storage.

 ## Acceptance criteria

-- Camera mode shows the RTSP stream fullscreen, without black bars on 16:9 and 4:3 displays.
+- Camera mode shows the RTSP stream fullscreen, without black bars on any display aspect ratio (phones, tablets, or external screens).
 - Camera mode automatically attempts to reconnect after a transient drop and surfaces failures.
 - Video mode finds `.mp4` files on local storage only
 - Detect USB device and trigger auto-syncing